Crypto Decline Continues as Bitcoin Hits Lowest Level Since November

 Additionally, regulatory changes have made it easier for financial

-institutions to hold cryptocurrencies, further supporting the crypto market.
+Institutions to hold cryptocurrencies, further supporting the crypto market.

 Cryptocurrencies Surge Ahead of Fed Decision as Bitcoin Exceeds $102,000: